 |Previous College:||Fresno State, '08|

-Nichole Willis enters her first season as an assistant coach at
+Nichole Willis will enter her second season as an assistant

-Sacramento State in 2013-14, and brings six years of coaching
+coach at Sacramento State in 2014-15, and now has seven years of

 In fact, UC San Diego won a school-record 45 games in 2011 and 2012, and Willis was part of the National Fastpitch Coaches Association (NFCA) Division II National Coaching Staff of the Year in 2011, and the NFCA West Region Coaching Staff of the Year in 2012.